AmoebeLabs/swiss-army-knife-card-manual/docs/basics/styling/classes.md

 <br>These classes are defined in the `sak-css-definitions.yaml` file in the `sak_templates` folder.

 !!!
 Success "Default classes are automatically assigned to the tools"
-    There is no need for the user to specify these classes in the tools definition.
+    There is no need for the user to specify these classes in the tools configuration.

 !!!
 Warning "Don't change this file!"
     If you want to change the default definition, see the next chapter...